 How should our arterials be repurposed to support public over private transit, green over gray infrastructure, and safety over traffic flow?
 How can we use rebuilt roads to enhance the public realm, and unite once divided communities?
 And how can we ensure future infrastructure will require less upkeep?

-Join Elena Conte, Susannah Drake, Wendy Feuer, Margaret Newman and Jennifer Pehr to hear original proposals for re-thinking New York City’s arterial roadways.
+On October 18, we were joined by Elena Conte, Susannah Drake, Margaret Newman, Jennifer Pehr and Nicholas Pettinati to hear original proposals for re-thinking New York City’s arterial roadways.

 About Maintaining ↓